-Our new Charity Partner for the STEP Private Client Awards 2020/21 is the World Literacy Foundation.
+Our Charity Partner for the STEP Private Client Awards 2022/23 is the World Literacy Foundation.

 Who are The World Literacy Foundation?

-The World Literacy Foundation works to lift children out of poverty by giving them access to quality literacy and educational resources to transform their lives.
+The World Literacy Foundation lifts children out of poverty by providing access to quality literacy and educational resources that transform their lives.

 As STEP Private Client Awards charity partner, your support has a direct impact on the lives of vulnerable children who are at the highest risk of a lifetime of illiteracy.

 Literacy is an essential life skill.
 It opens the door to a better education, a skilled job and access to information we can so often take for granted.
 Literacy is the difference in being able to support your family, read to your own children and having the knowledge and resources to make a wider positive impact.